-A total of 18 man-days were spent on the STU Project, NTS map sheet 115I/07, between July 3 and October 18, 2014.
-The 2014 work program consisted of clearing old trenches, follow up mapping and geochemical sampling over priority targets, and hand trenching and sampling across a new showing.
-Control was provided by property scale topographic maps, compass and GPS.
+A total of 20 man-days were spent on the STU Project, NTS map sheet 115I/07, between July 3 and October 18, 2014.
+The 2014 work program consisted of clearing old trenches, trail upgrading, follow up mapping and geochemical sampling over priority targets, hand trenching and sampling across a new showing, completion of a requested archaeological survey, and a test Niton XRF survey.
 The program was funded by Bill Harris with the aid of a grant under the Yukon Mineral Exploration Program.
+Work filed on claims staked in July, 2014 did not commence until after October 1, 2014.